 (1) Conference of Parties.
 Unless all defendants default, the parties must conduct the meeting and exchange the information required by FRBP 7026 within the time limits set forth therein.
+Unless otherwise ordered, the initial status conference

-(2) Joint Status Report.
+- constitutes the "scheduling conference" referred to in FRCP 26(f)(1) (incorporated by FRBP 7026). - (2) Joint Status Report.
 Within 7 days after such meeting, the parties must prepare a joint status report containing the information set forth in LBR 7016-1(a)(2).
 The joint status report will serve as the written report of the meeting required by FRBP 7026.